Raul Jimenez nets first Wolves goal since return from fractured skull

 The Mexico international suffered a fractured skull last November and was kept out of action until his return at the start of this season.

-Jimenez slotted in the opening goal of the game against Southampton after 61 minutes, 10 months since his last goal.
+The 30-year-old slotted in the opening goal of the game against Southampton after 61 minutes, 11 months since his last goal which came against Newcastle.

 Editors' Picks